shriphani/blog/_src/posts/2015-07-09-a-new-weapon-in-the-fight-against-syphilis.md

 There was just one problem.
 Circa 1940, we didn't know how to mass-produce penicilin and contraceptives weren't considered an important public health tool.
 Syphilis - which earned the moniker The Great Imitator (owing to the wide variety of symptoms that victims exhibited), claimed 6 out of every 100,000 deaths.
-In fact, a mere 20 years ago - in the 20s - Syphilis earned a spot among the top 10 killers in the US.
+In fact, a mere 20 years before - in the 20s - Syphilis earned a spot among the top 10 killers in the US.

 These conditions meant that every inductee was subjected to a blood test - a